openlibhums/memory-alpha/content/pages/support/review/triple-anonymous-peer-review.md

 Two settings must be configured for triple anonymous peer review to work: the personally identifiable information filter and the reply-to address.
 These settings are accessible through the **All settings** page.

 - Section editor personally identifiable information filter (se_pii_filter)
   Turning on this setting means that all relevant author data will be anonymised for section editors when they are accessing Janeway.
-This enables them to access the review stage without encountering the author’s personal details.
+This enables them to access the review stage without encountering the author's personal details.

 <!-- Should the two steps below be broken down further? -->

 - Reply-to address (replyto_address)
   In order to make triple anonymous review possible, author email addresses need to be hidden.
-Janeway masks these email addresses with your journal’s reply-to address, which you will need to fill in here.
+Janeway masks these email addresses with your journal's reply-to address, which you will need to fill in here.
   !["All settings page with the Section editor personally identifiable information filter."](../../support/images/see-filter.png)
   !["All settings page with the reply-to address setting."](../../support/images/reply-to.png)